You can use cPanel to manage your web site's e-mail accounts. Learn how here.

 Learn how to create mailing lists in cPanel and simplify sending e-mail messages to multiple recipients at the same time.

-Learn how to configure email forwarders in cPanel so you can automatically forward a message from one account to another account.
+Learn how to configure e-mail forwarders in cPanel so you can automatically forward messages from one account to another account.

 Learn how to manage a domain's Mail Exchanger (MX) records in cPanel.
 Only advanced users should use this feature.